victoria-lo/Gameo/gameo-documentation/src/pages/about.md

 Gameo uses the following resources:

 - **Twitch API**, which allows Gameo to fetch the newest and trending games.
-Official documentation can be found here: https://dev.twitch.tv/docs/api/
+Official documentation can be found [here](https://dev.twitch.tv/docs/api/).

 - **RAWG API**, which allows Gameo to access detailed information for each game.
-Official documentation can be found here: https://rawg.io/apidocs
+Official documentation can be found [here](https://rawg.io/apidocs).

-- **Metacritic Video Game Dataset**, which is used for training the model: https://www.kaggle.com/dahlia25/metacritic-video-game-comments
+- **Metacritic Video Game Dataset**, which is used for training the model can be found [here](https://www.kaggle.com/dahlia25/metacritic-video-game-comments).

 ## Tech Stack